rn-pn-sn/iOS-Mod-Menu-V2-Theos/README.md

 NSSENCRYPT("Copperplate-Bold")
 ```

-~~**Offsets:**~~
+**Offsets:**
-<br>Is DEPRECATED because the new implementation automatically detects the input data type, but the code is still available if you need your own implementation.
+<br>Is DEPRECATED because the new implementation automatically detects the input data type, but the code is still available if you need your own implementation (new macros, hook functions and etc.).
 <br>Using it in the new implementation will cause errors.
 <br>So in the new implementation it is enough to use a ENCRYPT.
 ```c